🎯 Why Tuners Are the First Upgrade That Matters

 -

-There’s no audible “ping” when tuning up
+There’s no audible “ping” while tuning

 Tuners and nut work together.
 One can’t compensate for the other.

-Choosing tuners that don’t fit the headstock
+📏 Choosing tuners that don’t fit the headstock

 Poor fit causes: